Rajatsinha05/PR_6-Blog-Project/Instruction.md

 - after send adding blog send response (`blog created by [adminname]`) where `[adminname]` is replaced with the actual adminname
 - set that blog id in cookies give name `blogId`

 # GET route - Fetch and Render All Blogs

 1. Create a GET route at `/blog/blogs`.
 2. send a response containing all available blogs.

 ## Render the Blog Page

 1. Create a GET route at `/blog/`.
 2. Set up this route to render your blog page.
 3. Display all blogs on the page.
+4. make a proper navbar and add path and include in all page

 ## Blog Page Structure

 1. Create a div with the ID `parent-box`.

    - Inside this div, append all blogs in separate divs with the class `list`.

 2. For each blog entry, include the following elements within the `list` div:
    - An image tag with the class `img` to display the blog's image.
    - A paragraph (p) tag with the class `title` to display the blog's title.

 ### DELETE route

 - Create a DELETE route named `/blog/delete/:id`.